 Our ground-breaking report, Pricing Roads, Advancing Equity, showed how congestion pricing can dramatically advance equity, mobility, and sustainability.
 The report has been cited in the New York Times, the San Francisco Chronicle, and several other media outlets, and is already helping shape nascent congestion pricing plans in Los Angeles, Seattle, and Oregon.

 TransForm authored an equity white paper as part of Seattle’s congestion pricing study, the first of its kind in the United States.
 We’re bringing a similar approach to other jurisdictions looking to implement road pricing plans that advance equity.

-TransForm helped catalyze a joint effort with six public agencies to significantly increase vehicle occupancy and reduce congestion on Highway 101 between San Jose and San Francisco.
+TransForm helped catalyze a joint effort with seven public agencies to significantly increase vehicle occupancy and reduce congestion on Highway 101 between San Jose and San Francisco.
 The US-101 MAP will be a comprehensive set of evidence-based strategies to improve equity, reliability, and high-capacity mobility options, and foster healthy and sustainable communities along the corridor.